khairulhabibie/Management-Database-dengan-Python/README.md

 # MySQL-Python
-Python adalah salah satu database driver.
-Database driver merupakan peranti lunak yang memberikan akses pada suatu aplikasi untuk tersambung pada basisdata.
+Python is a database driver.
+Database drivers are software that gives an application access to connect to a database.